cuzzi06/personal-porfolio/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+## Roadmap

+This project is inspired by the [Portfolio Website Project Roadmap](https://roadmap.sh/projects/portfolio-website).

 ---

 Thank you for visiting my portfolio website! 😊